Asia

 Subways and Buses in Japan

-Though when you arrive head to subway ticket machine and purchase a PASMO or SUICA refillable card.
+When you arrive, head to the subway ticket machine and purchase a PASMO or SUICA refillable card.
 Each offers swipe-and-go convenience that calculates transfers and fares on its own.
-Just keep an eye on the balance, available after swiping your card at the subway turnstiles.
+Just keep an eye on the balance available after swiping your card at the subway turnstiles.

 Luggage Delivery Service in Japan

 For my 12-day trip across Japan, I packed about four outfits along with outerwear.
-I just washed clothes every few days.
+I just wash clothes every few days.
 All the hotels I reserved in Japan had coin-operated launderettes.
-And my delicates dried in the bathroom overnight.
+My delicates dried in the bathroom overnight.

 For visitors on extended stays, consider a Luggage Delivery Service.
 After arriving at Narita International Airport, clear customs and claim your checked luggage, then head to the Luggage Delivery Service Office.

-Since my daughter is an exchange student, we did this for her two over-sized bags.
+Since my daughter is an exchange student, we did this for her two oversized bags.
 It was delivered to her host family’s address the next day without incident.
-Though remember to lock up your luggage with a TSA-approved lock.
+Remember to lock up your luggage with a TSA-approved lock.

 Staying Connected in Japan